The following are just a few of the services provided by Dr. Katie:

 Silver Diamine Fluoride

 We are one of the first and few dental offices in Indiana to offer this revolutionary treatment option for the management of tooth decay.
-Silver Diamine Fluoride is an antimicrobial liquid that is able to treat cavities in a non-invasive, fast, affordable, and painless manner.
+Silver Diamine Fluoride is an antimicrobial liquid that can treat cavities in a non-invasive, fast, affordable, and painless manner.

 Some patients who have active tooth decay may be eligible for an alternative treatment that uses Silver Diamine Fluoride.
 FDA cleared in August of 2014, SDF became commercially available to dental professionals in April of 2015 as Advantage Arrest by Elevate Oral Care.
 Compared to a traditional filling that requires shots of local anesthetic and drilling of tooth structure, this treatment is non-invasive and more comfortable for the patient.
 It is a liquid that is simply brushed on to the cavity that can stop current decay and also prevent new decay in the future.
 This treatment is advantageous for children and elderly.